 Each Monday, The Simple Dollar opens up the reader mailbags and answers ten to twenty simple questions offered up by the readers on personal finance topics and many other things.
 Got a question?
 Ask it in the comments.
 You might also enjoy the archive of earlier reader mailbags.

 As usual, we’ll start things off with a few links to older articles that directly answer questions I’ve heard recently.
 Since Thanksgiving is coming up, several people have asked for Thanksgiving tips.
-Here are three articles to help with the holiday (and I’ll have another new one or two in the coming weeks).
+Here are a couple of articles to help with the holiday (and I’ll have another new one or two in the coming weeks).

 Don’t Let Thanksgiving Dinner Go To Waste!

 Seven Quick Tips To Make Your Thanksigiving Dinner Cheaper, Tastier, and Faster

 And now for some great reader questions!